 The major growers — Tilray, Aurora, and Canopy — lost 75%, 56%, and 21% respectively.
 And the Horizons Marijuana ETF dropped nearly 40%.

 Early investors watched profits evaporate, and late investors lost their shirts.
 But all is not lost in the world of cannabis investing.
-And despite the poor stock performance and delays in legalization in new states, we expect 2020 to be an exciting year for cannabis and cannabis investors.
+Despite the poor stock performance and delays in legalization in new states, we expect 2020 to be an exciting year for cannabis and cannabis investors.

 Making Moves in D.C.

 Despite the fact that 33 states have passed medical cannabis legislation and 11 (plus D.C. itself) have fully legalized the plant, it remains illegal at the federal level.
-But that could start to change as early as this year...
+That could start to change as early as this year...

 Two-thirds of American adults support cannabis legalization.
 And lawmakers in D.C. are finally starting to represent their constituents instead of their own personal beliefs.